doomslayer6678/nebula-page-ideas/page-drafts/nebula-vs-ats.md

 **The Jobs Your ATS Was Never Designed to Do**

 The best candidates for your open roles usually have not applied.
 They are working elsewhere, not browsing job boards, and not in your ATS.
-Passive candidate sourcing and outbound recruiting require a different tool entirely -- and most ATS platforms were never built for it.
+Passive candidate sourcing and outbound recruiting require a different tool entirely, and most ATS platforms were never built for it.

 ✗ Finding passive candidates who have not applied
 ✗ Automating personalized outreach at scale